- Great color AMOLED screen

 Unsurprisingly, the new Epix offers a far more advanced AMOLED display than the first-generation Epix.
-It mixes that with Garmin's usual rich array of sports tracking and training insights, mapping, Pulse Ox, and new multi band GNSS support with the promise to improve outdoor accuracy.
+It mixes that with Garmin's usual rich array of sports tracking and training insights, mapping, Pulse Ox, and new multi-band GNSS support with the promise to improve outdoor accuracy.

-Few watches on paper look and offer what the Epix 2 does, so is it actually worth spending the big bucks on it?
+Few watches on paper look and offer what the Epix 2 does, so is it worth spending the big bucks on it?
 We've been living with it to find out.
 Here's our in-depth review of the Garmin Epix 2.

 About our review

 All of our reviews adhere to our strict in-depth testing policy.
-We test every aspect in-depth and benchmarking against key competitors so you can make an informed choice.
+We test every aspect in-depth and benchmark against key competitors so you can make an informed choice.
 You can read our editorial policy to find out why you can trust Wareable reviews.